Anasfadz/herepay-code-challenge-Anas/README.md

 -Laravel version 8.83.27
 -Clone this repository
 -Create databse on local database
--Migrate seeder database using php artisan db:seed to get the first data (Ali) -Serve this laravel code using php atisan serve and the upload csv page will be the welcome page
+-Migrate seeder database using php artisan migrate:fresh --seed to get the table and first data (Ali) -Serve this laravel code using php atisan serve and the upload csv page will be the welcome page